eyadzebdeh/KoverNotesSample/README.md

 - Diff-only coverage option:
   - `extra["koverOnlyDiffFiles"]` (driven by Gradle property `-P only_diff_files=true`)
   - When enabled, Kover will include only classes corresponding to files changed on the current branch vs `main`.
-    - Implementation uses `git diff --name-only origin/main...HEAD` to detect changed Kotlin files and derives class globs from filenames.
+    - Implementation uses `git diff --name-only --diff-filter=d origin/main` (or `main` if `origin/main` is not present) to detect changed Kotlin files and derives class globs from filenames.
     - If git is unavailable or no changed Kotlin files are detected, no classes are included (coverage may be zero).

 Kover-enabled modules (app, core:impl, feature:addnote, feature:noteslist) consume these values and apply the same filters and verify rules.
 API and fake modules do not apply the Kover plugin.